I-GUIDE/data-catalog-archive/schema/README.md

 Provide efficient discoverablity and access.

-## Terminology
+## Definitions

-- record - a unique entry in the catalog.
-This can be a scientific dataset, software code, a landing page to a trusted repository, etc. The I-GUIDE data catalog consists of records.
+- `Record` : is a representation of 'metadata+data' necessary to describe scientific work. `Records` can be grouped together and/or nested to represent complex relationships between scientific data, e.g. GIS files, timeseries, research studies, collections of data, etc.

-- schema - a conceptual representation of the structured metadata necessary to describe catalog records.
-Schemas are composed of a set of Types, each associated with a set of Properties and DataTypes that altogether represent the metadata of a record.
+- `Schema`: is the metadata strucure used to describe 'metadata+data' using the Schema.org vocabulary.
+A schema is composed of a Schema.Org Types, each of which is associated with a set of Schema.org Properties and DataTypes.

 - Schema.org ${\color{salmon}Type}$ (also called class) - a specific vocabulary that applies to a specific piece of data.